salsita/prism/docs/README.md

 1. `selector` - a function which selects a part of application state
 2. `wrapper` - a function which defines how all the dispatched actions within the component should be wrapped

-For isolated Components action wrapping would not be enough, we also need isolated application state slice and therefore the second required prop which is `selector`.
+For isolated Components action wrapping would not be enough, we also need isolated application state slice and that's the reason for the second required prop which is `selector`.

 ```js
 // Let's just define isolated Counter Presentional Component